 in Suffolk and Nassau County

-How to Recognizing Poison Ivy on Long Island
+How to Recognize Poison Ivy

 Poison Ivy has a distinctive leaf pattern of three leaflets occurring alternately along the stem.
 Leaflets are usually fairly smooth, and can be either dull or glossy green.
 Leaf edges may be smooth, toothed, and (rarely) lobed.
 Large mature leaves often have several large teeth (cutouts) on either side of the broadest part of the leaf.
 Leaflet sizes vary from a quarter-inch to over 2 inches in length.
 Leaves on the same vine often have a number of color and shape combinations.